studentkittens/lncs-pandoc/paper.md

 To configure the YubiKey there is a tool called *YubiKey Persolization Tool* [@configuration].
 It is plattform independent.
-The following functions can be configured: OTP (Yubico OTP and OATH-HOTP), Static Password and Challenge Response Mode (see [Fig. X](#YubiKey Personalization Tool.).
+The following functions can be configured: OTP (Yubico OTP and OATH-HOTP), Static Password and Challenge Response Mode (see [Fig. 6](#YubiKey Personalization Tool.)).
 To all of this functions there is a quick and an advanced configuration mode.
 Furthermore the tool shows which slots are configured.
 The default value of slot 1 is to generate one-time passwords.
 But this can be configured as wanted.
 There is also an overview of supported features.
 Of course it is possible to configure the YubiKey with command line interface.